Preity Zinta: Personal life

 Zinta used to visit her native town Shimla when she was not busy shooting.
 In 2006, she moved into her own home in Mumbai.
 She does not identify with any particular religion.
-In an interview with The Times of India, she commented: "I believe in good deeds, in karma, I don't believe in going to temples.
+In an interview with The Times of India, she commented, "I believe in good deeds, in karma, I don't believe in going to temples.
 For me, religion is very personal.
 It's all about having faith ...
 We have heard and read that all religions are equal.
 Now I am increasingly believing in this."
 She narrowly escaped death twice in late 2004: first after an explosion at a Temptation concert in Colombo, Sri Lanka; and second during the Indian Ocean earthquake.

 Zinta has been the subject of several controversies.
 In 2003, as a witness in the Bharat Shah case, she testified against the Indian mafia.
 Bharat Shah, the financer of Chori Chori Chupke Chupke, was arrested in 2000 for having connections with Chhota Shakeel, a Mumbai underworld boss.
 Unlike several of her colleagues, Zinta repeated in court her earlier statement that she had received extortion threats from the mafia during the shooting of the film.
 After her testimony, she was given witness protection and was forced to stay out of the public eye for two months.
 Thirteen other witnesses before her, including celebrities Salman Khan and Shahrukh Khan, were witnesses in the case but later retracted their earlier statements.
-Zinta was the only witness who did not become hostile to the prosecution; the nation responded positively to her actions.
+Zinta was the only witness who did not become hostile to the prosecution.
+Her actions met with nationwide public resonance and applause.
 Consequently, she was the first recipient of Godfrey's Mind of Steel Award at the annual Red and White Bravery Awards, given to her for the "courageous act" of standing against the Mumbai Underworld.
 On receiving the award, she said, "To be brave is not to be fearless.
 It is when you fear and you get over it, then you can be called brave.
 I am human.
 It is not that I fear nothing.
 But getting over a fear is a continuous process and I have been successful so far."
 Since 2006, Zinta has been the brand ambassador for the Godfrey Phillips Bravery awards.